 But what else can backtesting results show you?

-- Exposure: the amount of capital you need to allocate for the strategy from your entire portfolio to carry out the strategy.
+Exposure: The amount of capital you need to allocate from your entire portfolio to carry out the strategy.

-- Annualized return: the strategy’s percentage return over a year.
+Annualized return: The strategy’s percentage return over the course of a year.

-- Win-loss ratio: how much of the trades in the system result in a win and how much in a loss.
+Win-loss ratio: How many of the trades in the system are likely to result in a win and how many in a loss.

-- Average fill price: the average price of your filled entries and exits in the strategy.
+Average fill price: The average price of your filled entries and exits when using the strategy.

-We’ve gone through the basic process of how to do a manual backtest of a trading strategy.
-Remember, past performance isn’t a guarantee for future performance.
+We’ve gone through the basic process of how to perform a manual backtest of a trading strategy.
+However, it’s important to remember that past performance doesn’t guarantee future performance.

-Market environments change, and you’ll need to adapt to those changes if you’d like to improve your trading.
-Generally, it’s also useful not to blindly trust the data.
-Common sense can be a surprisingly useful tool when it comes to evaluating results.
+Market environments change, and you must adapt to those changes if you want to improve your trading strategy.
+You should also be careful not to blindly trust the data.
+Common sense is a useful — albeit often overlooked — tool when it comes to evaluating results.